FiendsOfTheElements/FF1Randomizer/README.md

 This tab contains options to make the game play a bit faster.
 * Early Rod allows you to obtain the ROD from Sarda before killing the VAMPIRE in the Earth Cave.
 Without this option, obtaining the RUBY early doesn't help you much (other than giving you access to the treasures in the Titan's Tunnel).
 * Early Canoe allows you to obtain the CANOE from Crescent Lake before killing LICH.
 Without this option, obtaining the FLOATER early doesn't grant you use of the AIRSHIP until LICH is defeated, since you can't get to the Ryukahn Desert without the CANOE.
+* Early Ordeals allows you to enter Castle Ordeals without the CROWN.
 * No Party Shuffle prevents the game from reordering your party members when one of them is poisoned, petrified, or slain during battle.
+* Speed Hacks enables lots of things that speed up the gameplay, particularly battles and screen transitions.
+This option also moves some NPCs out of your way, such as the bats in Earth Cave.
+* Identify Treasures lets you see what's in a treasure chest when your inventory is full.
+* Enable Dash allows you to walk at double speed by holding the B button.
+Also, if you hold B while flying the airship, you will move slower, which can help you land accurately.
+* Buy 10 Items lets you buy 10 items at once from item shops, so you can stock up on 99 heal potions more quickly.

+### Bug Fixes Tab
+This tab contains options to fix some of the game's many bugs.
+* House MP Restoration makes the HOUSE restore your MP **before** saving the game, so that your MP is restored if you load the game.
+* Weapon Stats fixes the weapons so that they get the correct bonuses.
+  - Some weapons get a bonus against monster types (e.g. Were Sword)
+  - Some get a bonus against monsters weak to certain elements (e.g. Ice Sword)
+  - The critical hit rates of all weapons now use the originally intended values.
+Because this is a significant nerf to late-game weapons, the critical rates for all weapons are doubled, and the Black Belt/Master's critical rate is halved.
+  - The bonus for the right element or monster type is +10 damage and +40 hit%.
+The bonus is only applied once regardless of how many elements or monster types match.
+* Chance to Run fixes the run logic to be based purely on your character's level and luck stats (and not having anything to do with the status of other party members).
+This is a significant boost to Thief, especially in the early game.
+* Various spells now work as originally intended.
+  - LOCK and LOK2 use the correct spell effect.
+  - HEL2 no longer functions like HEL3 in battle.
+  - TMPR and SABR both work, which is very important against late game bosses with high absorb, especially with large scale values for enemy stats.
+* Enemy status attacks now only get a chance to work for attacks that hit the player.